Full-Pay Deuces Wild

 The “Not So Ugly” Deuces Wild Variation

-Not So Ugly (often abbreviated NSU) Deuces Wild is a variation of standard Deuces Wild which sticks to the same basic rules.
-A full 52-card deck is used and the deuces are wilds, meaning they can substitute all other cards to complete winning hands.
+Not So Ugly (often abbreviated NSU) Deuces Wild is a variation of standard Deuces Wild that adheres to the same basic rules.
+A full 52-card deck is used and the deuces are wild, meaning they can substitute for all other cards to complete winning hands.
 The hand rankings coincide with those in the regular version of the game.
-We will not go into further details as far as strategy is concerned, but one pivotal thing to remember is that in NSU Deuces Wild, players should always hold all deuces they receive on the deal.
+We will not go into further details regarding strategy, but one pivotal thing to remember is that in NSU Deuces Wild, players should always hold all deuces they receive on the deal.

 The only difference is that there is a one-unit increase in the payouts for Five of a Kind (16 to 1) and the Straight Flush (10 to 1).
 Do not interpret this as a huge advantage!
-If you proceed further down the paytable, it will immediately strike you this increase is “atoned” for with a one-unit reduction in the payouts for the Four of a Kind which now offers a 4 to 1 reward.
-This causes a good, positive expectation game to become a negative expectation game over the long run.
+If you proceed further down the paytable, it will immediately strike you that this increase is “atoned” for with a one-unit reduction in the payouts for Four of a Kind, which now offers a 4 to 1 reward.
+This turns a positive-expectation game into a negative-expectation one over the long run.

-The reasoning of many inexperienced video poker players is that the NSU version is better because they are offered higher payouts on two hands in exchange for a one-unit reduction in the payout of one hand only.
-Such line of reasoning is entirely deceptive because the frequency with which players complete these hands also matters.
-Five of a Kind and Straight Flushes may come with higher payouts but they occur on rare occasions only.
-For example, you only get Straight Flushes once per every 1,950 hands.
+The reasoning of many inexperienced video poker players is that the NSU version is better because they are offered higher payouts on two hands in exchange for a one-unit reduction in the payout of only one hand.
+Such reasoning is entirely deceptive because the frequency with which players complete these hands also matters.
+Five of a Kind and Straight Flushes may come with higher payouts, but they occur only rarely.
+For example, you receive Straight Flushes only once every 1,950 hands.

-Compare this with the frequency with which the Four of a Kind occurs – once per every 423 hands and you will understand why the 16/10/4 paytable is working against you.
-The meagre one-unit increase in the payouts of the other two hands is not enough to offset the reduction in the prize for the Four of a Kind.
-The result will be greater losses in the long-term.
+Compare this with the frequency with which Four of a Kind occurs – once every 423 hands – and you will understand why the 16/10/4 paytable is working against you.
+The meagre one-unit increase in the payouts of the other two hands is not enough to offset the reduction in the prize for Four of a Kind.
+The result will be greater losses in the long term.

 Although the house edge on such games is small, it still exists and works to the disadvantage of players.
-Despite that, the 16/10/4 variant of Deuces Wild is not so “ugly” after all since the house holds an advantage of 0.27% only.
-From this it follows the NSU Deuces Wild has a theoretical expected return of 99.73% – not too shabby, but still, players would profit more from the full-pay variation of the game with a perfect strategy.
+Despite that, the 16/10/4 variant of Deuces Wild is not so “ugly” after all, since the house holds an advantage of only 0.27%.
+From this it follows that NSU Deuces Wild has a theoretical expected return of 99.73% – not too shabby, but players would still profit more from the full-pay variation of the game when using a perfect strategy.

 Not So Ugly Deuces Wild Paytable